ensketch/build2-default-options/default-options/README.md

 ## Configuration

-This project does not contain any public configuration options.
+`xxx` does not include any publicly accessible configuration options.

 ## Documentation